Master of Accounting

 You might work with a charity, in education or for the government.
 Perhaps you’ll become chief financial officer at a company or manage budgets in the sporting world.
 You could even unmask financial deceptions as a forensic accountant.

-Our Master of Accounting satisfies the requirements for associate membership of CPA Australia, and Chartered Accountants Australia and New Zealand.
+Our Master of Accounting (North Terrace campus)* satisfies the requirements for associate membership of CPA Australia, and Chartered Accountants Australia and New Zealand.

 Choose your applicant type to view the relevant admissions information for this program.